101Robotics/Open-Ressources-for-your-SteemSTEM-posts/README.md

 # Ressources for your SteemSTEM posts

-This page contains a non-exhaustive list of websites on which you can find content that you can use to illustrate or where you can find information for your SteemSTEM articles.
+This page is intended to help SteemSTEM authors to find the content they need for their articles, such as images, data, open access scientific studies or online tools and softwares.

 **WARNING**: Always check the license used by the author of the content before publishing, in case of doubt contact us on [SteemSTEM discord](https://discord.gg/4bqQt5G) or contact directly the author of the content.
 Most websites can filter your search results by license.